Linda Evangelista: Relationships

 In 1987, Evangelista married Gérald Marie, who was the head of Elite Model Management's Paris office.
 They were divorced in 1993.
 She also dated actor Kyle MacLachlan, whom she first met on a photoshoot for Barneys New York in 1992.
 The couple became engaged in 1995 but broke up in 1998.
-Afterwards, she dated French football player Fabien Barthez.
+Afterward, she dated French football player Fabien Barthez.
 She became pregnant but miscarried, six months into the pregnancy.
 The couple broke up in 2000, reunited in 2001, and then officially ended their relationship in 2002.

 Child support case

-In October 2006, Evangelista gave birth to a son, Augustin James, refusing to name his father, sparking rumours.
+In October 2006, Evangelista gave birth to a son but refused to name his father, sparking rumours.
 While pregnant, she appeared on the August 2006 cover of Vogue.
 In late June 2011, Evangelista filed court papers that revealed her son was fathered by billionaire Frenchman François-Henri Pinault, whom Evangelista had dated for four months in late 2005 and early 2006.
 Pinault later married actress Salma Hayek.
 After several court appearances aimed at establishing a child-support agreement, on August 1, 2011, Evangelista formally filed for a child support order in Manhattan Family Court, seeking $46,000 in monthly child support from Pinault.
 It was reported that if granted, this amount "would probably be the largest support order in the history of the family court".
 A heavily publicized child support trial began on May 3, 2012, and included testimony from both Pinault and Evangelista, with Evangelista's attorney claiming that Pinault had never supported the child.
 Several days into the trial, on May 7, 2012, Evangelista and Pinault reached an out-of-court settlement.

 Religion

-In a 1997 interview, Evangelista said that she was a practicing Roman Catholic and that her favorite book was the Bible.
+In a 1997 interview, Evangelista said that she was a practicing Roman Catholic and that her favourite book was the Bible.